Donate your gently used

 If it is, your caseworker will let you know if you’re eligible to receive a referral.
 We can also help your caseworker become a partner if they are not already.

-• Any person or family without the financial means to make their empty house into a furnished home is said to be living in furniture poverty.
+Any person or family without the financial means to make their empty house into a furnished home is said to be living in furniture poverty.
+This affects too many low-income people in the United States, and the impact can be devastating.

 Not having a bed to sleep on means a poor night’s sleep, affecting your ability to live, work and study.
 Not having a sofa to sit on means you can be unwilling to invite friends or support workers into your home.
-Moving from a hostel into empty housing can lead to people giving up housing and returning to a shelter, because at least there they have a bed to sleep on.
-There are harmful physical, emotional, and financial consequences of furniture poverty.
+Moving into empty housing can often lead to people giving up housing and returning to a shelter because at least there they have a bed to sleep on.

-Furniture insecurity: A household has the items they need for now.
-If something essential breaks or needs replacing, they do not have the means to do so.
+Furniture poverty can present itself in many ways.
+Some households exhibit furniture insecurity: they may have the items they need for now, however, if something essential breaks or needs replacing, they often do not have the means to do so.
 These households are often moving from one crisis to another.
+Other households exhibit furniture destitution when they have none or very few of the basic items needed.

 Watch Lacey and Family’s Story of Hope